ArelySkywalker/ArelySkywalker.github.io_ARCHIVE/code.md

 I like to challenge myself everyday with coding problems.
 I will find challenges online and solve them.
 Once I do, I'll post them here!
 If you have any questions or any cool challenges for me, just shoot me an email! :)

+There are many different ways to solve these problems.
+This is just my code that I time myself to complete within an hour.
+If you have better solutions, feel free to email me and I'll mention you and your code in the problem!

 ## Problem #2
 ### Level: Hard